KentonW16/ECM_Final-project-kenton-thomas/README.md

 	---------|---------|---------|---------
 	Above 75% charge | 50% - 75% charge | 25% - 50% charge | Below 25% charge

-1. Press button 1 to activate buggy, headlights and color click LED will turn on, and the buggy will enter the [Color Calibration Sequence](#color-calibration).
+1. Press button 1 to activate buggy, headlights and color click LED will turn on, and the buggy will enter the color calibration sequence.

 1. Color cards are read by holding each in front of the sensor at about 3cm distance in front of the buggy, then pressing button 1 to read and proceed to the next color.
 The order is as follows: red, green, blue, yellow, pink, orange, light blue, white.
-[Color Calibration Sequence](#color-calibration) gives a reference value for each color in the operational lighting conditions.
+This gives a reference value for each color in the operational lighting conditions.

-1. After all colors have been read, the buggy enters the [Motor Calibration Sequence](#motor-calibration) to adjust the turning angle. is adjusted by running a test sequence (90 degrees left followed by 90 degrees right).
+1. After all colors have been read, the buggy enters the motor calibration sequence to adjust the turning angle. is adjusted by running a test sequence (90 degrees left followed by 90 degrees right).
 The angle of turning is increased by a press of button 2 or decreased by button 1.

 1. Once the angle is satisfactory, a long press of button 2 begins the main navigation function.